yogthos/clj-rss/README.md

 The `channel-xml` function accepts a map of tags representing a channel, followed by 0 or more maps for items (or a seq of items) and outputs an XML string.
 Each item must be a map of valid RSS tags.

-The following characters in the content of :description and :title tags will be escaped: `<`, `&`, `>`, `"`.
+The following characters in the content of :description, "content:encoded" and :title tags will be escaped: `<`, `&`, `>`, `"`.
 Both `:pubDate` and `:lastBuildDate` keys are expected to be instances of `java.util.Date` or one of its subclasses.
 These will be converted to standard RSS date strings in the resulting XML.

 If you need to get the data in a structured format, use `channel` instead.